 What does ketamine treatment have to do with opioid dependency?

 According to the guidelines for ketamine use in relief from acute pain, it can be quite effective in reducing the dependency of individuals on opioids!
 Imagine someone who is about to go through a rather serious and painful surgery.
 Or, someone who has become opioid-dependent and is unable to perform everyday functions in life without it.
 Then there are also opioid-tolerant patients who are about to undergo surgery.
 You will see many reports about Ketamine Helped My Pain.
 From sickle cell pain to sleep apnea, ketamine has the potential to limit or remove the need of opioid use.
+This can greatly help patients who will be under going treatment such as stem cell therapy or PRP therapy.

 Are there any other benefits of ketamine infusion treatment?